 Check out what’s happening this Sunday

 In accordance with the Church’s Bylaws, the Vestry has set the time and place for the annual parish meeting and election of Vestry officers.
-These will take place, on Sunday, February 23, 2025, at 10 am in the nave of the church and online.
+These will take place, on Sunday, February 8, 2026, at 10 am in the nave of the church and online.
 There will be a formal presentation and time for a Q&A. All are invited and welcome to attend.
+Registration for online participation is available here.
 All who are qualified to vote are encouraged to do so.

 The Vestry has nominated the following people for election:

-• Miriam Schneider for a third two-year term as Warden,
+Ray Vandenberg for a second two-year term as Warden,

 Supplemental Information Regarding the Annual Parish Meeting, Voting and Vestry Nominations